 There are two bands of fibrous tissues called the cruciate ligaments in each knee joint.
 They join the femur and tibia (the bones above and below the knee joint) together so that the knee works as a hinged joint.
 The aim of the MMP surgery is to replace the function of the cruciate and stabilise the knee joint.
 This procedure involves redirecting the force generated by the large leg muscles (quadriceps) to compensate for the broken cruciate ligament.
 Part of the tibia that is attached to the quadriceps is cut and moved forward.
 It is then stabilised using a specially designed, orthopaedic implant in the shape of a wedge.

 To ensure a safe recovery, it is best that your pet is kept inside overnight, somewhere warm and quiet.
 They may need to be confined to either a crate or sectioned off to a smaller area of the house (e.g. laundry or bathroom).

 You will need to check the surgery site daily and bathe it in a weak salt solution if it is messy or crusty.
 A small amount of swelling around the would may be expected.
-You can relieve this by applying light pressure to the area with an ice pack or a packet of frozen vegetables wrapped in a towel.
+You can relieve this by applying light pressure to the area with an ice pack wrapped in a towel.
 If the wound becomes red or weepy, or your pet is licking at the area and seems uncomfortable, please bring your pet in for a check up as these signs may indicate an infection.